 Established to examine the current use of ATDs and determine the need for new ATDs based on data analysis and evidenced-based practices.
 This subcommittee will also examine current data related to case processing and evaluate possible solutions to reduce lengths of stay in custody to reduce time in detention for youth who are awaiting placement, and ensure that interventions with court-involved youth are timely and appropriate.

 Recently created to oversee implementation of a pilot providing case management services to post-adjudicated youth who are not under the supervision of the Kentucky Department of Juvenile Justice.

 One LOVE Louisville, Substance Abuse Work Group – Patty Gregory and Ken Wright, Co-Chairs

 Established to focus on strategies to promote comprehensive and effective substance abuse prevention outcomes for the community and raise public awareness on prevention and treatment programs, including those addressing youth substance abuse and overdose intervention strategies.

-The Criminal Justice Commission staff also participates on a number of criminal justice, juvenile justice, and technology-related committees and projects, as outlined below:
+The Criminal Justice Commission staff also participates on a number of local and national criminal justice, juvenile justice, and technology-related committees and projects, as outlined below:

 Metro OPI Data Governance Committee

 Subcommittee for Equity and Justice for all Youth (SEJAY – Kentucky Department of Juvenile Justice)